ResetPower/ResetPower/README.md

 - Junior High School Student in China
 - Minecaft Player

-## What Am I Doing In My Free Time?

-- Code...
-- Play Minecraft

-## When Am I Free

-- Summer vacation and winter vacation
-- Some of weekends and holidays
+## 😱

+I won't be online except for some weekends and winter/summer vacation.

 ## Top Languages